-Rev. Nate Klug (Poetry at the End of the World) is a poet, translator, and essayist.
+Rev. Nate Klug (Poetry from Home and Away) is a poet, translator, and essayist.
 He is the author of Rude Woods, a modern translation of Virgil's Eclogues (The Song Cave, 2013), Anyone, a book of poems (The University of Chicago Press, 2015), and the forthcoming Hosts and Guests (Princeton Series of Contemporary Poets, 2020).

 His writing has been supported by fellowships from the James Merrill House, the MacDowell Colony, and the Poetry Foundation.
 He lives and works in the Bay Area of California.

-Dr. Richard A. Lindsay (Hollywood Biblical Epics & the Spectacle of Scripture) received his PhD in Art and Religion (allied field Homiletics) from the Graduate Theological Union in 2012.
+Dr. Richard A. Lindsay (Musical Messiahs) received his PhD in Art and Religion (allied field Homiletics) from the Graduate Theological Union in 2012.
 He received his BA from the University Louisville and his MDiv from Yale University.
 He has taught several courses for CARe, including Pop Goes Religion: Religion and Popular Culture; Comics, Science Fiction, and Fantasy; Religion and Cinema; and Jesus in Film.
 His book is titled, Hollywood Biblical Epics: Camp Spectacle and Queer Style from the Silent Era to the Modern Day, (Santa Barbara, CA: Praeger, 2015).

-Karen Sjoholm (The Art of Sacred Circles) is an artist and arts educator who has served in Bay Area educational institutions for almost twenty years.
+Karen Sjoholm (Art, Symbols, and Spirit) is an artist and arts educator who has served in Bay Area educational institutions for almost twenty years.
 Her art work, which includes artists’ books, installation, ceramics and mixed media, is focused on issues of memory, spirituality, the environment and social issues.
 Her work has been exhibited nationally and internationally.
 As an educator, she believes that creativity is an inclusive, embodied experience that connects all participants to the deepest meanings of life and invites us to be present to its ever changing movements.
 She is a member of the Society for the Arts in Healthcare, the College Book Arts Association and the International Expressive Arts Therapy Association.

-Louise Victor (Representations of Otherness: Monsters, Devils, & the Roots of Fear) was born in Elmwood Park, Illinois.
+Louise Victor (On the Edge: The Wonder, Beauty, and Wisdom of Illuminated Manuscripts) was born in Elmwood Park, Illinois.
 She has been a practicing artist for over 35 years, and has worked and instructed in most visual media, including printmaking, photography, installation, encaustic, sculpture and primarily painting.
 Studying at Northern Illinois University under such artists as David Driesbach and Nelson Stevens, she received a Bachelor of Fine Arts, continuing on to Graduate School for her MFA at the University of Minnesota.
 She has had solo shows in Illinois, California, Colorado and Oregon, and has participated in group shows in throughout the United States.